jonescompneurolab/hnn-core/doc/roadmap.rst

 underlying code that defines the current distribution of HNN to facilitate expansion and community engagement in its use and development.
-To minimize the dependencies that are required to install before contributing to HNN development and maintenance, HNN’s code is being organized in two repositories, one that will contain only code necessary for the generation and maintenance of the HNN GUI (`HNN`_), and one that will contain the code for the neural model simulation, post-processing data analysis and plotting (`HNN-core`_).
+To minimize the dependencies that are required to install before contributing to HNN development and maintenance, all of the non-GUI components of HNN’s code are being organized into a new repository HNN-core (initial release March 2021).
+A new HNN-GUI will be developed following similar best-practices in open source software design, at which time the current HNN-GUI repository will be deprecated.

-The functionality in HNN-core will be imported into the HNN repository (to be renamed HNN-GUI)  and will be used by the interactive GUI.

-This modularization will entail reorganization and improvements within the HNN-core repository and simplification of the HNN-GUI repository in the following steps:
+This reorganization will entail improvements within the HNN-core repository, along with API development and examples of use, and development of a new HNN-GUI with corresponding updateds to the GUI-based tutorials on the HNN website, in the  following steps:

 -   Following best practices in open-source software design, including continuous integration testing, to develop HNN-core.
 HNN-core will contain clean and reorganized code, and separate all components that